Applying Is Easier Than You Think!

 - OSDC reviews your request, conducts a credit analysis and forwards proposal to OSDC Board for approval.

 - OSDC Board reviews and recommends approval of loan.

-- OSDC prepares an application package and submits to either the US Small Business Administration (SBA) or the State of Ohio Development Services Agency (ODSA).
+- OSDC prepares an application package and submits to either the US Small Business Administration (SBA) or the State of Ohio Department of Development (ODOD).

 - If approved by SBA, a 504 loan commitment or authorization is issued.